-We currently are offering in-person learning for elementary and middle school students.
+We currently are offering in-person learning for elementary students.

-High school students currently are learning in a hybrid model.
+High school and middle school students currently are learning in a hybrid model.
 Students attend in-person instruction two days a week and work remotely three days a week.

 When in person, safety measures will be in place, including masks, enhanced cleaning and social distancing when possible.

 We have assembled a COVID Response and Assessment Team to help us make decisions throughout the year about the most appropriate models of care given current community health data.